 Suitable Environment

-The ideal environment for a Bengal cat is one that provides plenty of stimulation and enrichment.
-A Bengal cat needs space to roam and explore, access to high perches, and plenty of toys and puzzle feeders to keep their minds active.
-A home with a large backyard or indoor space where the cat can run and play is ideal.
+The ideal environment for a Bengal cat offers plenty of stimulation and enrichment.
+Bengals need space to roam and explore, access to high perches, and a variety of toys and puzzle feeders to keep their minds active.
+A home with a large backyard or ample indoor space where the cat can run and play is ideal.

 Other Considerations

-● While Bengals have a wild appearance, at this point almost all Bengals being bred have the demeanour of your typical housecat.
+While Bengals exhibit a wild appearance, almost all Bengals being bred now have the demeanour of a typical housecat.

-● Bengals are known for being escape artists, so be sure to keep them indoors only.
+Bengals are known for their escapades, so it’s crucial to keep them indoors.

-● Most Bengals have a high prey drive and are very athletic.
+Most Bengals have a high prey drive and are exceptionally athletic.

 How can I take good care of my Bengal?